 ‘Team Lunch For 10’ books faster than ‘Large Tray Option B.’

 Build 3 to 5 packages named by outcome rather than portion code.
-“Team Lunch for 10” lands better than “Large Tray Option B.” Use “serves X people” or per-person pricing so guests can order without doing the math themselves, and your team spends less time clarifying over the phone.
+Use “serves X people” or per-person pricing so diners can order without doing the math themselves, and your team spends less time clarifying over the phone.

-The goal is a menu a guest can navigate entirely on their own from a dedicated catering page on your website or app.
+The goal is a menu a diner can navigate entirely on their own from a dedicated catering page on your website or app.
 Built-in serving size guidance and dietary labels go a long way here.
 They help diners choose the right portions and flag preferences upfront, so your team spends more time on prep and less time on back-and-forth.
+For more menu-building detail, see our full catering software comparison, which breaks down which platforms make package-based menus easiest to set up.

 Before you take your first catering order, lock in your operational rules.
-These are the decisions that let your kitchen run smoothly and your team stay in control, and they are the part of starting a catering company that most restaurants skip too quickly.
+These are the decisions that let your kitchen run smoothly and your team stay in control, and they’re the part of starting a catering business that most restaurants skip too quickly

 Setting a min and max order amount early is especially useful.
 A minimum makes sure every order justifies the prep time.
 A maximum keeps you from taking on more than your kitchen can handle in a single shift, which is one of the fastest ways to protect food quality and team morale as catering volume grows.

 The gratuity and fee setting is worth configuring before your first order goes live too.
-It is an easy way to offset delivery and labor costs without having to manually adjust your menu pricing, and guests see it clearly at checkout so there are no surprises.
+It’s an easy way to offset delivery and labor costs without manually adjusting your menu pricing, and diners see it clearly at checkout so there are no surprises.

 For large orders specifically, adding prep instructions to each menu item is one of the most practical things you can do for your kitchen.
 Clear notes on packaging, portioning, and timing give your team a shared reference point and reduce the chance of miscommunication mid-service.
 The more information your kitchen has before a large order starts, the smoother execution becomes from the first prep step to final drop-off.

-A dedicated catering page with direct online ordering is the single biggest operational unlock for your catering business.
-It turns catering from a manual, phone-heavy process into something guests can complete entirely on their own, at any time of day.
+A dedicated catering page with direct online ordering is the single biggest operational unlock for your catering business, and it’s how most restaurants add online catering ordering without taking on a second system to manage.
+It turns catering from a manual, phone-heavy process into something diners can complete entirely on their own, at any time of day.

 For restaurants offering delivery, Flex Delivery supports advance scheduling up to 30 days out, which is ideal for catering drop-offs that need to land at a precise time.